SanojPunchihewa/f5n/README.md

 ### Getting started
 This is a quick start.
-To contribute to our work please refer [General info](#how-to-contribute).
+To contribute to our work please refer [How to contribute](#how-to-contribute).
 Chose `ARCHITECTURE` to be `armeabi-v7a` or `arm64-v8a`.
 To find what is the `ARM_VERSION` of your phone the easiest way is to google it.
 Once you download the apk copy it to your phone and install.
 ```sh
 VERSION=0.0.2
 ARCHITECTURE=armeabi-v7a